RedHandsome128/New-Reddit-Redirect/README.md

-# Old Reddit Redirect
+# New Reddit Redirect

-This is a user script that automatically redirects you to old.reddit.com when you visit any reddit.com page.
+This is a user script that automatically redirects you to new.reddit.com when you visit any reddit.com page.
 It works on any browser that supports user scripts, such as Tampermonkey or Greasemonkey.

 ## Why use this script?